alvineebai/Alvine-kubernetes/11-persistent-storage/ebs-volume/readme.md

 kubectl apply -f ebs-pvc-pod2.yaml kubectl get pods -o wide
 ```
-The pod should be stuck at `Pending` or `ContainerCreating` status
+The pod status should be `Pending` or `ContainerCreating`

 Describe the pod to see why it does not run successfully
 ```bash
 kubectl describe pod pod-ebs2
 ```
-Now, delete the first pod `pod-ebs` and recreate the second pod `pod-ebs2`
+Now, let#s try to delete the first pod `pod-ebs` on node02 then recreate this second pod `pod-ebs2` to see if it solves the problem.
 ```bash
 kubectl delete pod pod-ebs
 kubectl delete pod pod-ebs2